Virginia Whole Farm Planning for Beginners

 Certified Farm Seekers Program

 The CFS program is led by Virginia Farm Bureau Young Farmers and the Virginia Department of Agriculture and consumer Services (VDACS).
-Through whole farm planning curriculum, individuals seeking farming opportunities, will be provided with the tools needed to successfully demonstrate their farming commitment and vision to interested landowner.
+Through this online whole farm planning curriculum, individuals seeking farming opportunities, will be provided with the tools needed to successfully demonstrate their farming commitment and vision to interested landowner.
 The CFS Program is designed around helping interested farmers produce a business plan and resume, as well as demonstrate on-farm experience.

 VA Farm Bureau Young Farmers - Ron Saacke

 Virginia State University's Beginning Farmer Program: Whole Farm Planning Workshops

 Southside and Eastern Virginia

 The VSU Small Farm Outreach Program is offering Beginning Farmer Program Workshops in 2018.
 The introductory workshops are designed for beginning farmers and ranchers to establish and sustain viable agricultural operations thorough whole farm planning programs.
 Instructors at VSU are very familiar with most agricultural education opportunities across Virginia and can show new farmers where to get the help they need for any farming enterprise.

 Whole Farm Planning workshops will be offered from 9 AM - 12 PM at the following dates and locations: